 Table 6.2 sets out proposed indicators and targets for monitoring the sustainability impacts of the BDP.
-These will be used to inform the development of a draft monitoring framework as part of the SA Report which will accompany the Submission BPD.
 The final monitoring framework will be published alongside the adopted BDP and accompany BCC's AMR, and could share some of the indicators in the AMR.